Ambeco/Float32Exp/README.md

 Lightweight Mutable Floating Point Type with 32bit exponent

 This class works like `double`, except has less preicsion, and _far_ more range.
 This is useful when you need to do rough calculations with mind-bogglingly huge numbers.
-So, for incremental games, and t that's probably about it.
+So, for incremental games, and that's probably about it.
 Why not `BigDecimal`?
 Because `BigDecimal` gets _really_ slow with even in the range of a couple hundred bits.
 In the range of 1E40, this class is ~6x faster for addition, ~1720x faster for multiplication, ~96x faster for arbitrary powers, and ~2x faster for `.toString`.